Koha-Community/kohadocs/en/source/02_administration.rst

    even if it's on hold for someone else.
 If you would like Koha to prevent people from checking out books that are on hold for someone else set this preference to "Don't allow".

+`AllowMultipleIssuesOnABiblio <#AllowMultipleIssuesOnABiblio>`__
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+Default: Allow

+Asks: \_\_\_ patrons to check out multiple items from the same record.

+Values:

+-  Allow

+-  Don't allow

+Description:

+-  If this preference is set to 'Allow' then patrons will be able to check out multiple copies of the same title at the same time.
+If it's set to "Don't allow" then patrons will only be allowed to check out one item attached to a record at a time.
+Regardless of the option chosen in this preference records with subscriptions attached will allow multiple check outs.

+       **Important**

+       This will only effect records without a subscription attached.

 `AllowNotForLoanOverride <#AllowNotForLoanOverride>`__
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''